-Broadcasting on DAB Digital Radio to South Hampshire, the South Coast & the Isle of Wight, and until mid-March on 100.7 FM to Chandler’s Ford, Eastleigh, North Baddesley, Romsey & Surrounding Areas.
+Broadcasting on DAB Digital Radio to South Hampshire, the South Coast & the Isle of Wight, and until May 2021 on 100.7 FM to Chandler’s Ford, Eastleigh, North Baddesley, Romsey & Surrounding Areas.

 Welcome to OUTREACH RADIO – Your truly local radio station.

 PART 1 – OUR FM BEGINNINGS